U of C White Logo

 Produce growing inside a hydroponic unit.

 Plants were grown in the hydroponic unit during the 2021 and 2023 summer seasons.
 A full-time Agriculture Research Coordinator was hired in 2025 for the Ag1054 project, including operating the hydroponic system.
 Local operators from 2023 have stayed on the project in advisory roles to help begin operations and guide the direction of the Ag1054 project with respect to local communities.
-In May of 2025, the Ag1054 team focused on hydroponic infrastructure upgrades, preparing seedlings, and community engagement planning.
-A grow unit was utilized to yield Oriental mustard, yellow mustard, radish, speckled pea, green pea, and broccoli microgreens grown in soil, and to start hydroponics seedlings before transplanting them into the hydroponics unit in June.
+The hydroponic unit was operated from June to early October 2025, with seedlings started in May.
+The unit produced thousands of plants over the season (3300 lettuce, 350 cilantro, and 250 basil).
+The greenhouse and outdoor garden beds provided hundreds of plants, including radish (500), kale (96), broccoli (40), tomato (35), and cucumber (20).
+For microgreens, 120 trays of pea shoots, arugula, radish, mustard, and broccoli were grown in soil under grow lights.

 Microgreens growing in soil and seedlings growing in rockwool cubes in preparation for the hydroponics unit.